Class Piano

 Xinyue (Scarlett) Zheng is a pianist from Nanjing, China.
 She is currently pursuing her Master of Music degree at Eastman School of Music in the studio of Prof. Alexander Kobrin.
 In her four years of college, she studied at ESM with Prof. Kobrin as well.
 During high school, she was a student of Susan Starr.
 She won the first prize of the 8th Nice Cote d’ Azur International Young Artists Competition.
 She won the 2nd prize in the 2017 International Young Artists Piano Competition.
 In the same year, she won the 3rd prize and Audience Choice Award in 2017 MostArts Festival Competition and collaborated with MostArts Festival Orchestra on a successful performance of Mozart Piano Concerto in d minor, k.466.
 Beside competitions, she actively participates in music festivals including Lancaster International Piano festival, Vivace International Music Festival and Chautauqua Music Festival and so on.
 As a concert pianist, she has successfully held solo recitals at many places including Nanjing Nanyi Concert Hall,Nanjing Muyin Concert Hall, Xiamen Wuyuan Concert Hall and the Concert Hall of Women ,Children Activity Center of Jiangsu Province and Hatch Hall at Eastman School of Music.
 Besides her passion for playing as a concert pianist, she is highly interested in teaching.
 During four years of college, she spent her summer break teaching piano back in her hometown, China, and she is very confident about her experience and ability in teaching.

-Steven Dong is a second-year graduate student for the M.M. program at the Eastman School of Music studying under Professor Alan Chow.
+Steven Dong is a first year doctoral student at the Eastman School of Music studying under Professor Alan Chow.
 He started piano lessons at the age of six and quickly discovered his passion for music.

-Born in Michigan, Steven moved to Texas and studied piano there during his high school years with Mr. John Weems.
+Born in Michigan, Steven moved to Texas and studied piano there during his high school years with John and Nancy Weems.
 He won several notable prizes at the Juanita Miller Concerto Competition, Houston Symphony League Concerto Competition, and South Texas Piano Competition, and made his debut with the Houston Symphony at the age of 16.
-More recently, Steven won prizes in the Kuleshov International Piano Competition, Thousand Island International Piano Competition and MTNA Texas Young Artists Competition during his undergraduate studies, which he also completed at Eastman with Professor Chow.
-Last fall, he won the Eastman School Concerto Competition and performed Beethoven’s 2nd Piano Concerto with the Eastman School Symphony Orchestra.
+While earning his BM and MM from Eastman, Steven won prizes in the Kuleshov International Piano Competition, Thousand Island International Piano Competition and MTNA Texas Young Artists Competition.
+He also won the Eastman School Concerto Competition and performed Beethoven’s 2nd Piano Concerto with the Eastman School Symphony Orchestra.

 Yunling Zhang was born in Shanghai, China.
 In 2006, she entered the Music Primary School affiliated to Shanghai Conservatory of Music, studied with Professor Wu Zi-Jie.
 In 2009, she entered the Music Middle School affiliated to